DavidValin/vtmate/README.md

 - ✅ ollama - all versions (default)
 - ✅ llama-server / llamafile - all versions
-- ✅ openclaw / clawbot (voice chat with your agent by connecting ai-mate to the chat endpoint)
+- ✅ openclaw / clawbot (voice chat with your agent by connecting ai-mate to the endpoint)

 You can run the models locally (by default) or remotely by configuring the base urls via cli option.